rijulzalpuri/360vr/README.md

 # A Sample Vr App

-The demo app for my Assement and i havent paid much attention to css
+The demo app for my Assement
 ## Prerequisites

 [Node.js](http://nodejs.org/) >= v4 must be installed.